-The Spanish-owned UK-registered ‘Coelleira’ OB 93, agrounded on Ve Skerries
+An MAIB report has been released on the Spanish-owned UK-registered ‘Coelleira’ OB 93, which grounded on Ve Skerries

 The 30 metre longliner was the only fishing vessel owned and operated by Blue Pesca Ltd, a Spanish registered company that had an office in Penryn, UK.
 Coelleira typically fshed using lines 15nm and 16nm long that each had approximately 5500 hand-baited hooks attached.
 The vessel’s main catch was hake and ling.